Link: Apply now for The Business Platinum Card® from American Express

 TSA PreCheck/Global Entry Credit

-The Amex Business Platinum Card offers a Global Entry or TSA PreCheck credit (every 4.5 years for the application fee for TSA PreCheck® and every 4 years for Global Entry).
+The Amex Business Platinum Card offers a Global Entry or TSA PreCheck credit (every 4.5 years for the application fee for TSA PreCheck, or every four years for the application fee for Global Entry).
 Just charge the enrollment fee to your card, and it will automatically be reimbursed.
 It doesn’t matter who the fee is being paid for, as long as you charge it to your eligible card.

 Since I have quite a few cards offering this perk, I simply use it for friends and family members.